-Why is it important to have a school-like routine at home?
+9. Why is it important to have a school-like routine at home?

-How can I motivate my child?
+12. How can parents motivate their child?

-This may be difficult as time goes on.
-However, having a school-like routine combined with some form of daily exercise will help your child to remain positive and have a strong focus throughout this difficult period.
+Having a school-like routine combined with some form of daily exercise will help your child to remain positive and have a strong focus throughout this difficult period.